-Drug Available Formulations Route Usual Recommended Frequency Comments First course/first cycle: start anytime First cycle/second cycle: administer 23 to 27 days after the last dose of first course/first cycle.
-Second course/first cycle: administer at least 43 weeks after the last dose of first course/second cycle.
-Second course/second cycle: administer 23 to 27 days after the last dose of second course/first cycle. potential that do not plan to use effective contraception.
-The safety and effectiveness in pediatric patients have not been established.
-Mayzent (siponimod) Tablets: starter pack of tablets Oral Once daily Mayzent can cause fetal harm when administered to pregnant women.
+Drug Available Formulations Route Usual Recommended Frequency Comments divided into 2 treatment cycles: • First course/first cycle: start anytime • First course/second cycle: administer 23 to 27 days after the last dose of first course/first cycle. • Second course/first cycle: administer at least 43 weeks after the last dose of first course/second cycle. • Second course/second cycle. • Second course/second cycle: administer 23 to 27 days after the last dose of second course/first cycle. female/males of reproductive potential that do not plan to use effective contraception.
+Follow standard cancer screening guidelines because of the risk of malignancies.
+Administer all immunizations according to guidelines prior to treatment initiation.
+Obtain a complete blood count with differential including lymphocyte count.
+Lymphocytes must be within normal limits before treatment initiation and at least 800 cells/microliter before starting the second treatment course.
+Mayzent (siponimod) Tablets Oral Once daily Initiate treatment with a 5-day titration; a starter pack should be used for patients who will be titrated to the maintenance dosage starting on Day 6 (refer to prescribing information for titration regimen).
+Mayzent can cause fetal harm when administered to pregnant women.
 Dosage should be titrated based on patient's CYP2C9 genotype.
-Patients with sinus bradycardia (HR < 55 bpm), first- or second- degree AV block or a history of myocardial infarction or heart failure should undergo first dose monitoring for bradycardia. mitoxantrone Injection IV Every 3 months Note : Left ventricular ejection fraction (LVEF) should be evaluated prior to administration of the initial dose of mitoxantrone injection (concentrate) and all subsequent doses.
-In addition, LVEF evaluations are recommended if signs or symptoms of congestive heart failure develop at any time during treatment with mitoxantrone.
-Complete blood counts, including platelets, should be monitored prior to each course of mitoxantrone and in the event that signs or symptoms of infection develop.
-For MS-related indications: 12 mg/m given as a short IV infusion over 5 to 15 minutes Mitoxantrone injection (concentrate) should not be administered to MS patients with an LVEF < 50%, with a clinically significant reduction in LVEF, or to those who have received a cumulative lifetime dose of > 140 mg/m .
-Mitoxantrone generally should not be administered to MS patients with neutrophil counts less than 1500 cells/mm .
-Mitoxantrone therapy in MS patients with abnormal liver function tests is not recommended because mitoxantrone clearance is reduced by hepatic impairment
+Patients with sinus bradycardia (HR < 55 bpm), first- or second-degree AV block, or a history of myocardial infarction or heart failure should undergo first dose monitoring for bradycardia. mitoxantrone Injection IV Note: Left ventricular ejection fraction (LVEF) should be evaluated prior to administration of the initial dose of mitoxantrone injection (concentrate) and all subsequent doses.
+In addition, LVEF evaluations are recommended if signs or symptoms of CHF develop at any time during treatment with mitoxantrone.
+Complete blood counts, including platelets, should be monitored prior to each For MS-related indications: 12 mg/m2 given as a short IV infusion over 5 to 15 minutes Mitoxantrone injection (concentrate) should not be administered to MS patients with an LVEF < 50%, with a clinically significant reduction in LVEF, or to those who have received a cumulative lifetime dose of ≥ 140 mg/m2.
+Mitoxantrone generally should not be administered to MS patients with neutrophil counts less than 1500 cells/mm3.